 Do you remember how Steve Jobs dressed?
 Jeans and a black T-shirt.
 Simple, no question to ask in the morning, no decision to take.
 Our brain is very powerful, but faced with a multitude of choices, it can saturate.
 We have limited decision-making potential every day.
 That’s why we hesitate or get tired at the end of a day.
 Democracy, based on the free will (therefore free choice) of each, lets us think that choosing is good.
 That is true!
 But to some extent, offering too many futile choices to a person, does not come to help him.

 Several studies have been done on the subject.
 Social psychology is a branch of psychology that focuses on interactions between humans and behaviors influenced by others.
 Like all science, it is based on experiences.
 In one of them, researchers evaluated the impact of choice on buying behavior.
-In a store, customers were offered to taste a jam from a selection of 3, others from a selection of 15.
+As they walk in a store, customers were offered to taste a jam from a selection of 3.
+Another group was offered a selection of 15 different flavors.
 In conclusion, those who had the least choice bought more jam than the others!
 Why ?
 Risk aversion.
 With 15 varieties, the risk of being wrong is greater than with just three options.
 As a result, the decision is more difficult to make and as a result, the individual prefers not to make a decision.
 The decision being too difficult, the customer then turns to a non-choice, which is somehow a default choice.

 The art of simplifying the life of your customers